By Rula Hajj-Ali, MD

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

-Dr. Hajj-Ali is Associate Director of the Center for Vasculitis Care and Research in the Department of Rheumatic and Immunologic Diseases, with a special interest in systemic vasculitides and central nervous system vasculitis
+Dr. Hajj-Ali is a staff physician in the Center for Vasculitis Care and Research, Department of Rheumatic and Immunologic Diseases, with a special interest in systemic vasculitides and central nervous system vasculitis